December 18 – The Ordinary Days

 - Read the Christmas story

-We checked “Watch National Lampoon’s Christmas Vacation” off the other night, and, despite neither of us feeling well, it felt so good to belly-laugh together.
+Maybe we’ll check “Watch National Lampoon’s Christmas Vacation” off tomorrow night, and, despite neither of us feeling well, it will feel so good to belly-laugh together.

 What is on your list this week?
 What is going to make you smile, laugh, and feel thankful to be alive?
 It’s these little moments that make our holidays (and our lives) extraordinary.